FruityRazer/FruityUI/README.md

 ## Development

-You need to have Carthage configured on your system.
+You need to have Carthage configured on your system, along with Xcode 11 or up running in macOS 10.15 or newer.

- - `carthage update --platform macOS`
+ - `carthage bootstrap --platform macOS`

 After that, open the project and compile.

 ## Documentation